SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 #### Fixed

-Here the velocity domain requires no initial condition, but for our model to work as defined we must set the position domain component to the correct intital position.
+Here the velocity domain requires no initial condition, but for our model to work as defined we must set the position domain component to the correct initial position.

 ```@example connections
 @named gv = TV.Fixed()